 Indonesia, home to the largest Muslim population in the world, has made significant strides in reducing poverty, according to the World Food Program.
 In recent years, the percent living below the national poverty line Indonesia has fallen to 12%.
 Still, 1 in 6 people in Indonesia lives on less than $1.25 a day.

 Islamic Relief began working in Indonesia in 2000, and opened its Islamic Relief Indonesia office in Jakarta in 2003 to implement and maintain long-term relief and development programs.
+Islamic Relief USA’s previous work in Indonesia included comprehensive aid following the 2004 tsunami that devastated the country.
 Islamic Relief affiliates continue to work on rehabilitation projects in response to natural disasters that have hit the area.
+IRUSA is working to support earthquake relief efforts.